 4. Starbucks

 I know what you might be thinking.
 Really?
 Starbucks?
 But hear me out, because this is not your usual Starbucks.
-I can say without a doubt this is the most beautiful Starbucks I’ve seen.
-If you’re expecting the usual Starbucks design, you’ll be surprised to discover how much the chain adapted to the local vibe.
+I can say without a doubt that this is the most beautiful Starbucks I’ve seen.
+If you’re expecting the usual Starbucks design, you’ll be surprised to discover how much the chain has adapted to the local vibe.

 You’ll notice the difference from other Starbucks cafés as soon as you set foot inside, but the real gem is the interior patio.
 The huge space is filled with colorful tables, lots of plants all over the place, and colorful wall paintings.
 Like in any Starbucks, you can work unbothered as long as you want.